 LIGHT SOY SAUCE: Also known as Chinese soy, light soy sauce has a lighter colour, is thinner in consistency and very salty.
 It is generally used as seasoning during cooking.

-DARK SOY SAUCE: This sauce is more common in South-East Asia and has caramel added to it, making it darker and more flavourful.
+DARK SOY SAUCE: This soy sauce is more common in South-East Asia and is darker and more flavourful.
 It is used as a table condiment, in dipping sauces and for marinating.